Anime Review: The Seven Deadly Sins (Nanatsu no Taizai) (2015)

 The Story (Spoiler Free):

 Even if many of these character tropes are cliche, they're still very interesting characters and that's why I like them.
-The plot is also very well done and even thoug some complain about how preictable it is, I still enjoyed the story over all and I found it to be very entertaining and it kept me watching,and I couldn't wait to see the next episode so I could find out what was going to happen to all the characters.
+The plot is also very well done and even though some complaint about how predictable it is, I still enjoyed the story overall and I found it to be very entertaining and it kept me watching, and I couldn't wait to see the next episode so I could find out what was going to happen to all the characters.

-A-1 pictures did an amazing job with this anime. the animation is very fluid, the fightscenes are very well done and I like the character designs.
-The animatiion looks especially good during the one on one fight scenes between various characters.
+A-1 pictures did an amazing job with this anime. the animation is very fluid, the fight scenes are very well done and I like the character designs.
+The animation looks especially good during the one on one fight scenes between various characters.
 It looks good throughout the entire anime and the world designs and art style are very appealing and I can clearly remember various characters because of how they look.

 The Japanese voice track is great, but I'm primarily focusing on the English dub of the anime, and it's terrific.
 Bang Zoom picked an excellent voice cast for the characters and the actors did a fantastic job as their characters.

 Bryce Papenbrook does a great job as Meliodas.
-I will admit, I'm on Brice Papenbrook overload because I'm currently watching in him Durarara!!
-X2, Fate/Stay Night and Attack on Titan, but he brings his A game to this role, giving Meliodas both comedic and seriousness to his character, that and he's mastered the art of very loud screaming as can be seen from other roles he's played.
+I will admit, I'm on Brice Papenbrook overload because I'm currently watching voice act in him Durarara!!
+X2, Fate/Stay Night and Attack on Titan, but he brings his A-game to this role, giving Meliodas both comedic and seriousness to his character, that and he's mastered the art of very loud screaming as can be seen from other roles he's played.